Controlling Eczema by Moisturizing

 All moisturizers should also be applied to your hands immediately after washing and gently blotting them dry.
 For this reason, it’s a good idea to keep moisturizer near every sink in your home and carry a small tube with you at all times, so that you can reapply it throughout the day.

 Ointments are usually the first choice for eczema treatment.
 They have the highest oil content of all the products (followed by creams and then lotions), so they don’t generally burn when they’re applied to sensitive skin and are very good at sealing in moisture.
-Some people prefer to use them at night, when they can better be absorbed into the skin.

-These are second to ointments in the amount of oil they contain and are also very good at sealing in moisture.
+Creams are second to ointments in the amount of oil they contain and are also very good at sealing in moisture.
 Because they contain less oil, they are also less greasy to the touch.
 Be sure to read labels carefully — creams sometimes contain stabilizers or preservatives that can irritate your skin.

 These contain the least amount of oil.
 Because they are primarily made of water, lotions evaporate quickly and may contain preservatives that burn when applied to skin that’s scratched or broken.